Fourth Trimester therapy covered by Blue Cross Blue Shield (BCBS)

 Common questions

-- Most Blue Cross Blue Shield plans cover telehealth behavioral health sessions at the same rate as in-person care under the Mental Health Parity and Addiction Equity Act.
+- Most Blue Cross Blue Shield (BCBS) plans cover telehealth behavioral health sessions at the same rate as in-person care under the Mental Health Parity and Addiction Equity Act.
 Phoenix Health verifies your specific plan benefits before your first session.
 Your out-of-pocket cost typically depends on your deductible and copay structure.

 - PMH-C (Perinatal Mental Health Certification) is awarded by Postpartum Support International (PSI) to clinicians who have completed advanced training in perinatal mental health β covering postpartum depression, anxiety, OCD, birth trauma, and related conditions.
 It represents the gold standard of specialization in this field.